quintanar401/kdb-wc/README.md

 ## kdb-chart

 `kdb-chart` can be used to visualize data.
 It can work in the following modes:
 * You can provide the full correct C3 config.
 Absolutely all C3 features are available.
-See chart example.
+See chart examples.
 * If the result is a table `kdb-chart` can determine params (time and data) itself.
 If it succeeds it will create a timeseries chart.
 * If the result is a table you can also set explicitly data and time columns and line type.
 * If the result is a dictionary `kdb-chart` will create a pie chart (type can be changed to donut or gauge).